bigbluebutton/bigbluebutton/docs/docs/administration/customize.md

 - _`overwritable`_: Config will be overwritten if the param is present in the API `/create` request

-### Passing custom parameters to the client on join
+### Passing user metadata to the client on join

 The HTML5 client supports a list of parameters that can be added to the `join` API call which modify the look and default behaviour of the client.
 This list is accurate as of BigBlueButton version 2.2.17 (build 937).
 These parameters override the global defaults set in `settings.yml`.
 As the parameters are passed on call to join, it allows for some powerful customization that can vary depending on which user is joining the session.

 Useful tools for development:

 - A tool like (https://meyerweb.com/eric/tools/dencoder/) is useful in the encoding-decoding process for the fields expecting encoded value passed (see below).
-- The [API mate](https://mconf.github.io/api-mate/) allows you to directly experiment with these custom parameters.
+- The [API mate](https://mconf.github.io/api-mate/) allows you to directly experiment with these user metadata.
 To use the API mate, run the following command on your BigBlueButton machine: `sudo bbb-conf --secret`.
 This creates a link for you with your secret as a parameter so you can get started experimenting right away.

 #### Application parameters